ddupont06/42-Libft/README.md

 #include "libft.h"
 ```

-Or compile your C project with the `libft.a` file:
+And compile your C project with the `libft.a` file:

 ```shell
 gcc <projet.c> libft.a -o <project_name>